jnothman/searchgrid/README.rst

 -  you are searching over multiple grids (i.e. your ``param_grid`` is a list) and you want to make a change to all of those grids

-``searchgrid`` associates the parameters you want to search with each particular estimator object, making it much more straightforward to specify complex parameter grids, and means you don't need to update your grid when you change the structure of your composite estimator.

 ``searchgrid`` allows you to define (and change) the grid together with the esimator, reducing effort and sometimes code.
+It stores the parameters you want to search on each particular estimator object.
+This makes it much more straightforward to specify complex parameter grids, and means you don't need to update your grid when you change the structure of your composite estimator.

 It provides two main functions: